 1. Not having the courage to be your true self

-2. Staying in an unsatisfying job instead of taking risks and following your passions
+2. Staying in an unsatisfying job instead of taking risks and following your passion

-This regret goes hand in hand with number one, but more specifically, it has to do with the place where you choose to spend a large part your life.
+This regret goes hand in hand with the first, but it has more to do with the job in which you invest a large part of your life.

-There are many ways to stay in touch.
-Don’t put it off until you have more time because “later” may be too late.
+There are so many ways to stay in touch.
+Don’t put it off until you have more time, because “later” may be too late.

 4. Not expressing your true feelings

-Not expressing how you really feel is something that you will regret in the future.
+Not expressing how you really feel is something that you’ll regret in old age.
 As you get older, habits become harder to change, and this one is no exception.

-You’ll notice how much better you feel about yourself.
-The worst thing that can happen is regretting that you didn’t do it sooner.
+The worst thing that can happen is that you spend the rest of your days regretting that you didn’t do it sooner.

 5. Not keeping in touch with old friends

-This can be difficult, especially when you may live or work in a different city, state or even country.
-If a long time has gone by, your lives are probably completely different.
+This can be difficult, especially when you live or work in a different city, state, or even country.
+If a lot of time has passed since you last saw or spoke to them, your lives are probably completely different.

-As you get older, this is something that everyone regrets.
-While taking too much time off is perhaps not the best idea, set aside some of your time for the things that make you happy.
+While taking too much time off is perhaps not the best idea, you might want set aside some time in your schedule for the things that make you happy.

-In many ways, a simple hug, feeling your toes in the sand or even taking classes in a subject that interests you are all better than spending extra hours in the office or sitting on your couch watching TV.
+In many ways, a simple hug, feeling sand between your toes as you walk along the beach, or dedicating time to your hobbies are all better than spending extra hours in the office or sitting on the couch watching TV.